 - Create a portfolio to apply for funding and research opportunities throughout the University and in the Pittsburgh community.

-- Students who complete this course will learn the skills they need to apply for formalized research or creative opportunities within the Dietrich School of Arts and Science, including but not limited to First Experiences in Research (FE-R), Archival Scholars Research Awards (ASRA), and Summer Undergraduate Research Awards (SURA), and Directed Research within a department.
+- Students who complete this course will learn the skills they need to apply for formalized research or creative opportunities within the Dietrich School of Arts and Science, including but not limited to First Experiences in Research (FE-R), Archival Scholars Research Awards (ASRA), and Summer Undergraduate Research Awards (SURA), Undergraduate Research Artist and Scholar Residencies, and Directed Research within a department.

 - Learn how to secure academic credit and or payment for research experiences or creative activity outside the Dietrich School, including but not limited to the University of Pittsburgh Medical Center (UPMC) and other University schools and colleges.